-Our most recent Ofsted inspection report was published in January 2017 and we were graded as Good overall with an Outstanding judgement for Pupils’ Personal Development and Welfare.
+Our most recent Ofsted inspection report was published in June 2023 and we were graded as Requires Improvement, although we retained our Good gradings for Personal Development and Behaviour and Attitudes.

 Our Best Bits:

 - Adults at Demeter House want the very best for the pupils in their care and will go the extra mile to help achieve this.

 - Prior to attending Demeter House, most pupils have not had a successful school experience.
 Some pupils have spent extensive periods of time unable to access a formal school education.
 Leaders and staff at Demeter house are determined to change this so that pupils have a positive experience of school in their care.

 - Pupils are proud of their school and what they can achieve here.
 They understand how adults help them to stay safe.